dmeyer302/Prony-Brake-Control/README.md

 User inputs a desired RPM for the brake to turn and a servo on the machine loads or unloads the prime mover until the brake is at that RPM.

+Begin with Prony_Brake_Control.ino and be sure the other files get added as Arduino tabs.

 ## TODO:
 * Load cell reading to enable horsepower display
 * Excel integration for data logging and display